 5. Heat a greased dosa tawa till hot.
 Pour the batter with a ladle and spread it to a thin round layer with the base of the ladle.
 Next add ½ to ¾ tsp. ghee on the edges.
 An overheated tawa yields brown pesarattu without cooking well.

 If you are unable to spread the batter it means the batter is very thick.
 Add back to the blender with little water and blend again.
 Adding water directly to the batter most times doesn’t yield me good ones.

 6. When the pesarattu firms up, scrape off lightly the thick parts with a wooden spoon moving it to the thinner parts.
 You will actually get nothing if you make it thin while spreading.

-7. When it is roasted well, you get a thin crispy pesarratu.
+7. When it is roasted well, you get a thin crispy pesarattu.
 A little more ghee can be drizzled around if desired.

-8. Usually it doesn’t need cooking if you make it thin.
-If the batter is moist, it needs it need to be cooked on the other side as well.
+8. Usually it doesn’t need cooking on the other side if you make it thin.
+If the batter is moist, it need to be cooked on the other side as well.
 Flip it and fry to and fro as desired.
-If using onions, sprinkle fried onions and green chilies.
+Lastly if using onions, sprinkle fried onions and green chilies.

-If the tawa is very hot, sprinkle water, allow it to evaporate and repeat the procedure for making more.
+If the tawa is very hot, sprinkle water.
+Next allow it to evaporate and repeat the procedure for making more.